 Explores the history, evolution, and cultural impact of fairy tales, in a variety of artistic forms.
 Fulfills the Ideas & Innovations: World requirement of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111/112, ENG 111/112 or 113, junior or senior standing.
+Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.
 Fall, even-numbered years.

-ENG 357 The Living Dead - the Role of the Zombie in Literature and Popular Culture artistic forms of expression from across the world.
+ENG 357 The Living Dead - the Role of the Zombie in Literature and Popular Culture

+Interdisciplinary course that explores the role of the zombie in contemporary literature, film, and other artistic forms of expression from across the world.
 Fulfills the Ideas & Innovations: World requirement of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111/112, ENG 111/112 or 113, junior or senior standing.
+Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.
 Spring, even-numbered years.